eduardomarino/altaclinic-api/README.md

 # Altaclinic - API
-Simple Back-End API to manage patients, medical records, appointments, users and authentication.
+Simple Backend API to manage patients, medical records, appointments, users and authentication.

-Built with: Node.js, Express.js and MongoDB.
+Built with: Node.js, Express.js, MongoDB and JWT.

 ## Instructions for load the application:
 ### Development Mode